mygraphs/vue-timelines/docs/TASK_DEPENDENCIES.md

 - **Subtask** (`isSubtask: true`): A completion dependency of a parent task.
 These should be nested under their parent.
 - **Recurring Child** (`recurrencePattern.parentTaskId` exists): A recurring instance of a task.
 These are NOT subtasks and should NOT be nested.
 - **Root Task** (`parentTaskId: null`): A top-level task with no parent.
-These appear at the top level of their RA group.
+These appear at the top level of their group.

 ## Implementation Requirements

 ### 1. Task Sorting and Ordering

-Tasks should be sorted within each RA group as follows:
+Tasks should be sorted within each group as follows:

 1. **Root tasks first** (tasks with `parentTaskId === null`)
 2. **Subtasks immediately after their parent** (tasks with `parentTaskId` matching a parent's `_id`)